Perverse coherent t-structures through torsion theories

 These two results yield a useful set of torsion classes parametrised by the homogeneous prime ideals of $R$.
 Indeed, for an indecomposable injective $E$, denote the corresponding torsion class cogenerated by $E$ in $Gr(R)$ by $\mathcal{T}_E$, i.e.,

 Let $\widehat{Y}$ denote the set of all such classes where $E$ runs over indecomposable injective objects, up to isomorphism and graded shift, such that its assassinator ideal is not the irrelevant ideal, i.e., $Ass(E)\neq R_+$.
-Analogously define $Y$ to be the set of the torsion classes of the form $\mathcal{T}_{\pi E}$ in $Tails(R)$.
+Analogously define $Y$ to be the set of the torsion classes in $Tails(R)$ of the form for all $E$ indecomposable injective graded module with non-irrelevant assassinator.

 \begin{corollary} Let $R$ be a positively graded fully bounded connected noetherian $\mathbb{K}$-algebra generated in degree 1.
 Then the intersection (in $Tails(R)$) of the torsion classes in $Y$ is zero. \end{corollary} \begin{proof} Suppose $\pi M$ lies in the intersection of the torsion classes of $Y$.
 Then by lemma \ref{hom tails 0}, $M$ lies in the intersection of the torsion classes in $\hat{Y}$.
 By propostion \ref{dec}, the indecomposable injective objects cogenerate $Gr(R)$ and thus $E^g(M)$ must be a finite direct sum of the indecomposable injective associated with $R_+$.
 This indecomposable is a direct summand of $E^g(R/R_+)$ (see remark \ref{bij}), whose projection in $Tails(R)$ is therefore zero.
-Thus $\pi E^g(M)=0$ and so is $\pi M$.
+Thus $\pi E^g(M)=0$ and so $\pi M=0$.

 \end{proof}